SOC 100 Introduction to Sociology (A,S)

 SOC 400 Capstone Career Seminar (B)Prerequisites: SOC 300 and 310.

 Leads students to integrate their sociological knowledge and apply it to an off-campus, career-relevant experience totaling at least 30 hours in an internship, volunteer, or job-shadowing role.
 Focuses on connecting individual students’ priorities to various career fields and the sociological insights that can inform professional work in those fields.
 3 Cr.
-Every Semester.
+Fall.

 SOC 410 Capstone Research Seminar (A)Prerequisites: SOC300&310.